AddLevel/cMDT/README.md

 * [WMF5] - Windows Management Framework 5.0
 * [xSmbShare] - DSC Module available from Powershell Gallery
 * [PowerShellAccessControl] - DSC Module available from GitHub

+(If the folder name in the PowerShellAccessControl ZIP from GitHub is named with an "-master" ending rename folder to module name "PowerShellAccessControl" before installing)

 The following prerequisites can automatically be downloaded with the cMDT Module:
 * [MicrosoftDeploymentToolkit2013_x64] - Microsoft Deployment Toolkit (MDT) 2013 Update 1 (6.3.8330.1000)